Am I Wrong for Refusing My MIL's Request to Trial Parent Our Newborn?

 Comment from u/VaeRila

 Another way to improve family dynamics is through setting up regular check-ins.
-A family psychologist suggests these sessions allow family members to discuss feelings, address concerns, and celebrate achievements.
+These sessions allow family members to discuss feelings, address concerns, and celebrate achievements.

 These check-ins create a structured space for dialogue and can help avoid misunderstandings that lead to resentment, ultimately promoting a more supportive family environment.